KINGS OF KAWERGOSK II

-Syrian Kurdish football prodigies chase their boyhood dreams and navigate the trials of irregular immigration in a decade-long epic from childhood mired in a refugee camp in Iraq to adolescence climbing up the German football hierarchy.
+Syrian Kurdish football prodigies chase their boyhood dreams and outrun war, borders, and time in a decade-long epic, from childhood mired in a refugee camp in Iraq to adolescence climbing up the German football hierarchy.

 TRAILER